rainyrubyzhou/HMMPolish/readme.md

 We share the following related materials that may come to users' interest when using HMMPolish.
 Users can download it [here](https://drive.google.com/drive/folders/1A_3h7RW5gifErKqAMpMqENq4LWitkZ-Q?usp=drive_link).
 - Profiles of some common RNA viruses
+    (For viruses without provided profiles, users are suggested to search the related models in [Interpro](https://www.ebi.ac.uk/interpro/search/text/))
 - Commands for preprocessing SARS-CoV-2 Illumina sequencing data